jeromeludmann/youtube-mp3/README.md

         // first slice
         {
           // the start of the slice (optional)
+          // default: start of the video
           start: '00:00:00',

           // the end of this slice (optional)
           // 'next' reference the start value of the next slice
+          // default: end of the video
           end: 'next'
         },